48 Hours in Marfa: A Definitive Guide

 While you’re in the area, check out these Marfa-focused shops for fun items, gifts, and more:

-The Marfa Store for fun items…and to say you did
+The Marfa Store for a variety of items…and to say you did

 themarfastore.com | 201 E Dallas St, Marfa, TX 79843